Designing Context: The Craft Behind Smarter AI Inputs

 Not all context should last forever.

-Let’s say you’re building a productivity app.
-A user is logging a new task at 10PM.
+Let’s say a user logs a task at 10PM.
+Here’s what not to do:

 {